 There is always "that gift."
-The one that makes you pause and wonder "Why would they get me this?
-Do they even know me?".
-This gift might look pretty crappy on the surface, but we're bettering that whoever gets it is going to like it once they realize what's hidden inside.
-Also, this is incredibly fun at a white elephant.
+The one that makes you pause and wonder, "Why would they get me this?
+Do they even know me?"
+Insert a big bill inside the center cardboard roll of bath tissue and it really will be worth hoarding.
+We're betting that whoever gets it is going to like it once they realize what's hidden inside the center of the roll.
+Tip: this is incredibly fun at a white elephant event.

 On the other hand, you can always hide money in something the actually like.
 At first they’ll think you have given them a mason jar filled with their favorite candy.
 But wait — there’s a cardboard tube inside with a roll of bills!
 Chocolate boxes work, too.
 Just replace a few nuggets with rolled-up bills.
 This way they’ll get two things they really want.

 Let's face it.
 Every time we get a card, no matter how old we are, part of us is hoping that there is cash inside.
 Why not own it?
 You can go the classic route of putting money in a card, but try spicing things up by adding some humor to the message.

 As awesome as it is to receive a $100 bill, it can fill a little wimpy.
 It is, after all, a single small sheet of paper.
 Now, how much more fun would it be to receive a sack full of 10,000 pennies?
 That's 68 pounds of pennies - so maybe just $20 worth.
 Don't overlook quarters, too, for larger gift denominations.
 After all, they have far more practical uses.

 For children, that many pennies will feel more exciting and it will let them work on their counting skills.
 Just make sure you don't take it to one of those grocery store change machines as they take a percent to count your coins.
 Your community bank or credit union is a much smarter choice for converting coins to cash.

 Cold, hard cash